pomerium/pomerium/docs/reference/readme.md

 # Configuration Settings

 Pomerium can be configured using a configuration file ([YAML]/[JSON]/[TOML]) or [environmental variables].
-In general, environmental variable keys are identical to config file keys but are in uppercase.
+In general, environmental variable keys are identical to config file keys but are uppercase.
 If you are coming from a kubernetes or docker background this should feel familiar.
 If not, check out the following primers.

 - [Store config in the environment](https://12factor.net/config)
 - [Kubernetes: Environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/)